pizzimathy/monopoly-politics/README.md

 ### Installation and Building
 Just run `$ npm i` to install all the necessary dependencies.
 To build, run `$ npm run build:dev`, which will copy necessary `.css` files, bundle dependencies, and open `dist/index.html` in your default browser.
+If you make changes to any of the scripts, the project will have to be rebuilt using the same command; changes to styles should automatically be populated (although you must build the project again for them to be included in the `./dist/` folder).